Truman Gibson

 Truman Kella Gibson, Jr. (January 22, 1912 – December 23, 2005) was an African-American businessman, attorney, government advisor, and later influential boxing promoter who played a unique and unheralded role in the Civil Rights Movement, primarily as a member of the "Black Cabinet" of Presidents Franklin D. Roosevelt and Harry S. Truman.
+He discusses his early life and some of his achievements in his Oral History interview in the Harry S. Truman Library and Museum website.

 Early life

 Gibson, the son of an insurance executive, was born in Atlanta, Georgia.
 While still young, he moved with his family to Columbus, Ohio.
 He graduated from the University of Chicago in 1932 and obtained a degree from its law school in 1935.